Packaging waste: become a packaging producer compliance scheme (PCS)

 - details of the steps it will take to increase the use of recycled packaging waste in the manufacture of products or materials supplied by its members

 - the methods by which packaging waste will be recovered and recycled through the scheme

-- information about the steps the user or consumer may take to help the scheme apply these methods
+- information about the steps the user or consumer may take to help the PCS apply these methods

 - pay the appropriate fee